10 Essentials for Beginning Backpackers

 Select the right hiking shoes

 That's really the one thing that isn't negotiable.
 Good, sturdy, comfy, light, breathable, and stable hiking footwear that fits your foot.
 Remember, though, that a kilo on your feet is five to six on your back in terms of energy needs, so really don't go with the heaviest ones you can find.
 Whether specific hiking shoes or boots are necessary depends on your personal preferences, weather conditions, the distance of the trail, and the terrain you will be negotiating.
 If you are hiking on steep, rocky terrain, durable and comfortable hiking boots (that have been broken in prior to your hike) will provide support and increase your safety.
-For more information about the different types and features of hiking footwear, you can check our blog post here.
+See our post about footwear for more information about the different types and features of hiking shoes.

 Limit the amount of “off-trail” hiking